Frequently Asked Questions

 Perinatal hospice appeals to people all along the spectrum of opinion on abortion.
 Parents who choose to continue their pregnancies hold varying opinions on the issue of abortion; many say their decision to continue is a parenting decision, not a political one.
 People who oppose abortion can support perinatal hospice as a way to honor a baby whose life has intrinsic value, no matter how brief or "imperfect."
 People who support legalized abortion can also support perinatal hospice as a rational, healing, affirming choice that should be offered to parents as an alternative to terminating the pregnancy.
 Perinatal hospice transcends the abortion debate.

-Does perinatal hospice & palliative care include pregnancy termination?
+Does perinatal hospice & palliative care include abortion?

 No. These are fundamentally different choices.
 A core principle of hospice and palliative care is to not actively hasten death.
-(See this definition from the International Association for Hospice and Palliative Care.)
+(See this definition from the International Association for Hospice and Palliative Care; the World Health Organization says of pediatric palliative care: "It should be made clear that there is never an intention to hasten death but that every effort can be made to ensure comfort at all times.")
 Therefore abortion, feticide, selective reduction, and withholding nutrition and hydration from a baby who is capable of being fed cannot be considered part of perinatal palliative care.
 Palliative care is a model of medical care for a seriously ill patient — in this case, the baby — as well as support for the family.
 Perinatal palliative care supports families as they continue their pregnancies and allow their baby's life to unfold.

 Is perinatal hospice expensive?